-- 14. Press the new bushing in beam.
-The bushing MUST be oriented, aligned and centered in beam receptacles: - a.
+- 14. Press new bushing in beam.
+Bushing MUST be oriented, aligned and centered in beam receptacles: - a.
 Orientate the bushings per (Figure 21). - b.
-Press the bushings into the beam receptacles and center them per (Figure 22). - IMPORTANT: It may be necessary to push the bushing past center approximately 1" (25 mm) and then re-center the bushing to relieve the rubber (Figure 22). - c.
-Inspect the bushing's alignment (Figure 23).
+Press the bushings into the beam receptacles and center them per (Figure 22). - IMPORTANT: It could be necessary to push the bushing past center approximately 1" (25 mm) and then re-center the bushing to relieve the rubber (Figure 22). - c.
+Inspect bushing's alignment (Figure 23).
 If the alignment is bad, press out bushing and repeat procedure. - 15.
-Inspect the frame brackets, inside of the washers and SwingAlignTM alignment plates for excessive wear.
-If wear is excessive, refer to Section 14 for replacement information.

-If only SwingAlignTM components need to be replaced, refer to Section 15 for replacement information.

-If only fixed frame bracket components need to be replaced refer to Section 14 for replacement information.

-- 16. Rotate the beams up into the frame brackets and re-install the equalizing beam with new bolts and nuts.
-Position at ride height and torque the fasteners per the specifications listed in Section 16. - 17.
-Re-connect the air springs, shock absorbers and height control valve linkage.
-Torque the fasteners per specifications listed in Section 16. - 18.
-Raise the trailer approximately 2" (51 mm) above the ride height and remove the jack stands. - 19.
+Inspect the frame brackets, inside of the washers and SwingAlign[TM] alignment plates for excessive wear.
+If wear is excessive, refer to Section 13 for replacement information. - If only SwingAlign[TM] components need to be replaced, refer to Section 18 for replacement information. - If only fixed frame bracket components need to be replaced refer to Section 13 for replacement information. - 16.
+Rotate beams up into frame brackets and re-install equalizing beam with new bolts and nuts.
+Position at ride height and torque fasteners per the specifications listed in Section 19. - 17.
+Re-connect air springs, shock absorbers and height control valve linkage.
+Torque fasteners per the specifications listed in Section 19. - 18.
+Raise the trailer approximately 2" (51 mm) above ride height and remove jack stands. - 19.
 Slowly lower the trailer so that the trailer suspension is fully collapsed. - 20.
 Apply air to the trailer and allow the suspension to return to ride height. - 21.
 Verify all air connection fittings are tight.
 Check all fittings for air leaks by applying a soapy water solution and checking for bubbles at all air connections and fittings. - IMPORTANT: It is the responsibility of the air system installer to secure all air lines and check for any air leaks.
 If air leaks are detected, repair as required.

-Failure to eliminate air leaks could compromise the suspension's performance which, if not avoided, could result in component or property damage.
+Failure to eliminate the air leaks could compromise the suspension's performance which, if not avoided, could result in component or property damage.